 On April 22, Earth Day 2019, the Earth Sciences and Map Library will hold a pop-up exhibit combining fiction with fact, linking the not-so-crazy stories of tomorrow with documents outlining their potential reality.
 The exhibit, called Earth Day 3019: Mapping Climate Fiction, pairs popular cli-fi novels with maps and graphs related to the books’ locations, showing the environmental features leading up to catastrophe.

 “All of the books we’re featuring, what makes them powerful is that they’re rooted in some reality that could come true — it’s not like, ‘Oh, that could never happen,’” said Susan Powell, geographic information systems and map librarian.
-“The maps in the collection help people understand where we are now, and we’re were going.”
+“The maps in the collection help people understand where we are now, and where we’re going.”

 Earth Day 3019: Mapping Climate Fiction